 1. Prices Are Low Relative to Recent Highs

 There have been articles claiming that Las Vegas is ready for another bust.
-However, prices are actually declining somewhat as new housing stock comes onto the market.
+However, prices are declining somewhat as new housing stock comes onto the market.
 This explains why the inventory of unsold existing homes doubled at the end of 2018.
 Yet the demographic trends that keep the Las Vegas housing market so hot aren’t stopping.

-2. Real Estate Deals Remain Available
+2. Las Vegas Real Estate Deals Remain Available

 When people lose their jobs in great numbers, home prices crash as they did in Las Vegas a decade or so ago.
-Homes went from an average price over $300,000 to less than $150,000.
+Homes went from an average price of over $300,000 to less than $150,000.
 Home prices have recovered, though due to inflation, they remain well below historic peaks.
 Likewise, Las Vegas foreclosure rates have fallen but they remain high by national standards.
-Around one in a thousand homes is foreclosed on each month.
+Around one in a thousand homes are foreclosed on each month.

 3. Renters Remain Locked Out of the Housing Market